meelgroup/approxmc/README.md

 This now prints `Approximate count is: 7*2**6`, which corresponds to the approximate count of models, projected over variables 1..10.

-## Guarantees
-ApproxMC provides so-called "PAC", or Probably Approximately Correct, guarantees.
-In less fancy words, the system guarantees that the solution found is within a certain tolerance (called "epsilon") with a certain probability (called "delta").
-The default tolerance and probability, i.e. epsilon and delta values, are set to 0.8 and 0.2, respectively.
-Both values are configurable.

 ### Library usage
 The system can be used as a library: